beaujeant/beaujeant.github.io/AppSec101/cpu.md

 Central Processing Unit
 =======================

-Computer technology is everywhere: whenever you browse the internet, read your mail, watch a movie, give a call to you family, drive your car, everywhere.
-Computer, and digital technology in general, are meant to process data in a very fast manner.
+Computer technology is everywhere: whenever you browse the internet, read your mail, watch a movie, give a call to your family, drive your car, everywhere.
+Computer, and digital technology in general are meant to process data in a very fast manner.
 The brain of this technology is the __C__​entral __P__​rocessing __U__​nit (CPU).

 CPU structure